-The school uses Teacher.Sims 'Take Register' to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.
+The school uses School360 Registration, which feeds into Sims, to keep attendance registers to ensure they are as accurate as possible and can be easily analysed and shared with the appropriate authorities.

 Designated staff members will take the attendance register at the start of each school day and at the start of the afternoon session.
 This register will record whether pupils are: